 Food & necessities on a road trip

 You need to pack food.
-Granted that there are numerous Maggie Points and tiny stalls everywhere, but what if it is raining and you cannot get out of the car?
+You have granted that there are numerous Maggie Points and tiny stalls everywhere, but what if it is raining and you cannot get out of the car?
 You need food!
 FamilyFun magazine found that 73% of families considered snacks to be the No. 1 way to keep kids happy on a family road trip.

-Ensure you get some healthy options in the pack and of course, the regular kids demands – cookies, chocolates, chips etc. Water cooler is MUST and so is carrying some juices etc for the young’uns.
-Involve you kids in the packing of food – they will enjoy the exercise more and be less inclined to crib when getting restless in the car!
+Ensure you get some healthy options in the pack and, of course, the regular kid’s demands – cookies, chocolates, chips, etc. The water cooler is MUST, and so is carrying some juices, etc. for the young’ uns.
+Involve your kids in the packing of food – they will enjoy the exercise more and be less inclined to crib when getting restless in the car!

 Love the Vehicle

-Make sure that you have all emergency tools, such as torque wrench, Stepney tyre, screwdrivers, and a flashlight.
+Make sure that you have all emergency tools, such as torque wrench, Stepney tire, screwdrivers, and a flashlight.
 Water is yet another essential thing required at all times, so do pack a few bottles.
-I cannot tell you the number of times my father’s car used to stall (or a tyre burst, or just plain old puncture) and we were stranded.
+I cannot tell you the number of times my father’s car used to stall (or a tire burst, or just plain old puncture), and we were stranded.